tyler-awender/Vanishing-Ink/README.md

 # Vanishing Ink
 Vanishing Ink is an interactive and text-based project where user inputted text gradually corrupts over time.

-# URL Shortener

-A Flask application that lets you convert long URLs into short, links.
-Built with Python, SQLite, and Flask

 ---